2nd degree (Master)

 Learning outcomes - On successful completion of this module, students should be able to:

-Acquisition of general knowledge in ideology critique and ciritcal theory of antisemitism, antifeminism and nationalism.
-Individual and collective ability to word with theoretical concepts and texts, discuss them in small groups and present them to the class.
+Knowledge about Austrian postwar politics and history.
+Individual and collective ability to work with texts, discuss them in small groups and present them to the class.

 Teaching arrangement and method of instruction: